Raz-Bouganim/FairTickets/README.md

 # FairTickets

-FairTickets is a web application for managing and purchasing event tickets.
+FairTickets is a web application for managing event tickets.
 Users can sign up, log in, view upcoming events and manage their profiles.

 ## Features